woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### isExpressPaymentMethodActive

 Returns whether an express payment method is active, this will be true when the express payment method is open and taking user input.
-In the case of GPay it is when the modal is open but other payment methods may have different UIs.
+In the case of Google Pay it is when the modal is open but other payment methods may have different UIs.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

-`boolean` - Whether an express payment method is active.
+-   `boolean`: Whether an express payment method is active.

-#### Example
+#### _Example_ <!-- omit in toc -->

 ```js
 const store = select( 'wc/store/payment' );